Mark Catesby’s Natural History of Carolina, Florida & the Bahama Islands

 Mark Catesby’s Natural History of North America

-This year, 2022, marks the Tercentenary of Mark Catesby's voyage across the Atlantic, in what was to become the making of first illustrated record of the flora and fauna of North America – Catesby’s distinguished masterpiece The Natural History of Carolina, Florida & the Bahama Islands – has been reproduced as a limited edition and was published to mark the 300th anniversary of the arrival in 1712 of naturalist and artist Mark Catesby in the New World.
+This year, 2022, marks the Tercentenary of Mark Catesby's voyage across the Atlantic, in what was to become the making of first illustrated record of the flora and fauna of North America.
+Catesby’s distinguished masterpiece The Natural History of Carolina, Florida & the Bahama Islands – has been reproduced as a limited edition, full bound in red leather.

-Only fifty facsimile copies of Catesby’s collection of 265 watercolours of “The Birds, Beasts, Fishes, Serpents, Insects & Plants” are currently in existence, with the originals held in the Royal Collection at Windsor Castle.
+Only sixty facsimile copies of Catesby’s collection of 265 watercolours of “The Birds, Beasts, Fishes, Serpents, Insects & Plants” are currently in existence, with the originals held in the Royal Collection at Windsor Castle.

 The last ten sets of this exclusive edition are being hand-bound, into four-volume sets with Catesby’s own introductory text and his detailed notes for each image.
 A blind-embossed chop incorporates the publishing mark and copyright symbol of the Royal Collection with the catalogue number of each image added in pencil.
 The plates for each image were purposefully destroyed after the print run was complete, reinforcing their lasting significance and historical value.

 Each volume is fully bound in red leather in a similar style to the bindings that once housed the original watercolours, and the volumes are hand-tooled with gold leaf on both the spine and the covers.

 The front cover also carries King George III’s Royal Cypher.
-A preface by the former Royal Librarian, Jane Roberts, and Catesby’s original text for each image has been included, as well as a title page, an index, and a map of Carolina, Florida and the Bahamas.
+A preface by the former Royal Librarian, the late Jane Roberts, and Catesby’s original text for each image has been included, as well as a title page, an index, and a map of Carolina, Florida and the Bahamas.